Saturday, December 9, 2023

 Share

-They may not sound super glamorous, but mushrooms are great for our skin — and the planet, too.
+It may not sound super glamorous, but mushrooms have big benefits for our skin — and the planet, too.

-It’s estimated that there are, quite literally, millions of different species of fungi growing all over the earth.
-And right now, there are around 10,000 known types of mushrooms.
-Some are deadly, some are delicious, and some, it turns out, are good for slathering on your face.
-Yep, that’s right.
+While there are only about 10,000 known types of mushrooms, it’s estimated that there are millions of different species of fungi growing all over the earth.
+Some are deadly, others are psychedelic, many are delicious, and some, it turns out, are good for slathering on your face.

-For the last few years, mushroom skincare has been rising in popularity.
+Over the last few years, mushroom skincare has been rising in popularity.
 Sure, it doesn’t have the same ring to it as, say, aloe vera or mango butter, but research does suggest that certain species of fungi have multiple skin benefits.
 Plus, they’re a sustainable beauty ingredient too.
-Here’s more about the wonders of mushrooms, as well as examples of some of the brands using them in skincare right now.

 Are mushrooms good for your skin?